mpurcella/artist-page/README.md

-# simple-artist-page
+# artist-page

-Just a simple page
+Just a simple page.